zNaLa/docs/docs/settings-doc12.md

 ## Blacklist
 :::caution
-This only applies to text channels.
+   - This only applies to text channels.
 In order to blacklist voice channels, you must use Discord's permission system, explained [here](/permissions#how-do-i-restrict-rythm-from-joining-a-voice-channel).
+   - This only prevents music commands.
+Commands such as `!ping`, `!help` will still be usable in blacklisted channels.
+To completely block Rythm, follow [here](/permissions#how-can-i-block-music-commands-in-a-specific-text-channel)
 :::

 The blacklist setting allows you to control which text channels Rythm is allowed to be used in.